WEST PALM BEACH, Fla. — High pressure across the area will continue to bring us plenty of sunshine on Tuesday.

-While the skies stay mostly clear, those winds and rough surf could create risky swimming conditions.
-A strong high-pressure system is settling in, bringing very dry air and steadily rising temperatures.
-That means little to no rain and plenty of sunshine.
+While the skies stay mostly clear, those winds and rough surf will continue risky swimming conditions.
+Other than that, our weather stay pretty quiet through the week - with little to no rain and plenty of sunshine.

 Temperatures will climb day by day, with inland areas heating up the fastest—reaching the upper 80s and even low 90s by midweek.
 Coastal spots will stay slightly cooler during the day thanks to an ocean breeze, but they’ll also feel warmer at night, with lows hovering in the upper 60s to low 70s.